spmfox/presentations/podman-quadlet-ansible/podman-quadlet-ansible.md

     [Install]
     WantedBy=default.target

-- [Unit]: here we ask for other systemd services that should start, and what order to start them in
+- [Unit]: we are asking for other systemd services that should start, and what order to start them in
-- [Pod]: there is where the Podman configuration for the pod goes
+- [Pod]: Podman configuration for the pod goes
-- [Install]: this allows `wordpress-pod.service` service to start automatically (if enabled)
+- [Install]: allows `wordpress-pod.service` service to start automatically (if enabled)

 ---
 ## Getting started with Quadlet